Last Updated on

 There are many ways to build positive behavior growth and healthy relationships with our children.
 One way is through delivering reinforcers, or rewards, for good behavior.
 I have an email course I encourage you all to sign up for that goes into detail on the Do’s and Don’ts of giving kiddos rewards and how to do it the right way (you can sign up at this link).
-Another way is through sweet pet names and praise.
+Another way is through offering praise for your child by using sweet pet names and positive speech.

 Let’s start with unhealthy forms of praise and pet names, and get the ugly stuff out of the way first…

 “Look at you!
 You’re so beautiful/handsome!”